Image

 "I was very pleased with how the guys played today.
 We have some new faces competing on our varsity team and it will be very exciting to see how they progress along with our very strong returning players," said coach Debbie Williams-Hoak.
 "It is going to be a very fun and successful season.
 I saw some really good shots out there and as the guys work hard this season and support their teammates, some good things will happen."

-Sunny, with a high of 97 and low of 66 degrees.
-Sunny for the morning, thundery outbreaks in nearby for the afternoon and evening, clear overnight.
+Thundery outbreaks in nearby, with a high of 85 and low of 64 degrees.
+Sunny in the morning, thundery outbreaks in nearby in the afternoon, overcast in the evening, clear overnight.